-On July 1, 1993, Delaware State College turned another chapter in its history when Gov. Thomas Carper signed a name change into law, thus renaming the College to Delaware State University.
+On July 1, 1993, Delaware State College turned another chapter in its history when Gov. Thomas Carper signed a name change into law, thus renaming the college: Delaware State University.

 Since 1957, the University has grown in stature as a center for teaching, research and public service.
 The purpose of the University has broadened in keeping with changing times.
 While recognizing its heritage, the University is among the top premier Historically Black Colleges and Universities (HBCU) in the country, while serving a diverse student population.
-Undergraduate studies are organized into six colleges that contain a total of 21 academic departments, which offer 42 bachelor’s degrees, 16 master’s degrees and five doctoral degrees.
+Undergraduate studies are organized into four colleges that contain a total of 17 academic departments, which offer 44 bachelor’s degrees, 18 master’s degrees and five doctoral degrees.

 Accreditations include the Accreditation Commission for Education in Nursing, the Council on Social Work Education, the Accreditation Commission for Programs in Hospitality Administration, the Council for the Accreditation of Educator Preparation and the Accreditation Council for Education in Nutrition and Dietetics.
-The University’s College of Business is internationally accredited by the Association to Advance Collegiate Schools of Business.
+The University’s College of Business is an accredited member of AACSB International — The Association to Advance Collegiate Schools of Business.